Making a complaint

 MIFWA expects staff at all levels to be committed to fair, effective and efficient complaint handling.
 Anonymous complaints will be investigated as far as possible and issues that can be addressed will be.

-- ensure that all consumers, and their families, carers and advocates are encouraged and supported to raise any concerns they have about the service, staff or organisation
+- ensure that all consumers, and their families and advocates are encouraged and supported to raise any concerns they have about the service, staff or organisation

-- consider all complaints it receives regardless of whether or not the complainant is a consumer or carer receiving support from MIFWA
+- consider all complaints it receives regardless of whether or not the complainant is a consumer receiving support from MIFWA

 - treat all complainants with respect, recognising that the issue of complaint is important to the complainant